rayann2004/network-training-lab/README.md

 - Port security and DHCP snooping on switch ports
 - ASA firewall interfaces inside outside DMZ
 - Access lists and NAT rules
 - DHCP server setup on the firewall
--Mikrotik dual WAN setup with failover using two modems
+- Mikrotik dual WAN setup with failover using two modems